 This area is reserved for the external interrupt service program.
-If the INT input pin is activated, the interrupt is enabled and the stack is not full, the program begins execution at location 004H.
+If the $\overline{\text{INT}}$ input pin is activated, the interrupt is enabled and the stack is not full, the program begins execution at location 004H.

-Location 008H
+• Location 008H

-This area is reserved for the timer/event counter interrupt service program.
-If a timer interrupt results from a timer/event counter overflow, and if the interrupt is enabled and the stack is not full, the program begins execution at location 008H.
+This area is reserved for the Timer/Event Counter 0 interrupt service program.
+If a timer interrupt results from a Timer/Event Counter 0 overflow, and if the interrupt is enabled and the stack is not full, the program begins execution at location 008H.